OpenSecuritySummit/oss2019/content/tracks/Threat-modelling/working-sessions/track-intro.md

 ## Outcomes

-A more finalised list of topics to be handled during the summit
+ - Set objectives for the Summit
+ - Discussed project structure
+ - Discussed any crossover with other OWASP projects
+ - Identified list of sub-modules to create in OWASP project